-EUG 8-Steam Generation Boilers
+EUG 8 - Steam Generation Boilers

-PCC currently operates three natural gas fired boilers at this facility.
+PCC currently operates two natural gas fired boilers at this facility.
 The boilers provide the steam needed to operate the various pieces of equipment at the facility.
-Boiler #1 has a permitted maximum heat input rate of 53 MMBTUH.
+Boiler #1 has been decommissioned.
 Boiler #2 has a maximum heat input rate of 80 MMBTUH.
 Boiler #3 has a maximum heat input rate of 60 MMBTUH.
-Boilers #1, #2, and/or #3 will operate as the primary steam generation units to support startup and normal process operations.
+Boilers #2 and/or #3 will operate as the primary steam generation units to support startup and normal process operations.

-EUG 10- Storage Tank and Fugitives
+EUG 10 - Storage Tank and Fugitives

 PCC has a one (1) 1,000-gallon gasoline storage tank that was installed in 1965.
 The tank is subject to 40 CFR Part 63, Subpart CCCCCC, National Emission Standards for Hazardous Air Pollutants for Source Category: Gasoline Dispensing Facilities.
-EUG 10 also includes fugitive ammonia emissions from piping.
+EUG 10 also includes fugitive ammonia emissions from piping

-EUG 11-Emergency Engines
+EUG 11 - Emergency Engines

-PCC has one (1) 27.1 Hp Kohler Emergency Generator that is used to power the office building and control rooms during power outages.
-The emergency generator is subject to NSPS Subpart JJJJ and NESHAP Subpart ZZZZ and has been issued an EPA certificate of conformity for model year 2018.
+PCC has one (1) 27.1 Hp Kohler Emergency Generator (EU 1101) that is used to power the office building and control rooms during power outages and one (1) 55-kw diesel-fired emergency water pump (EU 1102) that is used to pump excess rainwater to prevent overfilling of ponds when needed nursing storm events.
+EU 1101 is subject to NSPS Subpart JJJJ and NESHAP Subpart ZZZZ and has been issued an EPA certificate of conformity for model year 2018.
+EU 1102 is subject to NSPS Subpart IIII and NESHAP Subpart ZZZZ and has been issued an EPA certificate of conformity for model year 2018.
+EU 1102 is subject to not not prevent to the state of conformity for model year 2018.